RIKEN-RCCS/lens3/v2/doc/user-guide.md

   credential parameter in a URL.
 - Lens3 does not provide accesses to the rich UI provided by a backend server.
-- Lens3 only keeps track of a single Web-UI session (for a csrf countermeasure).
+- Lens3 only keeps track of a single Web-UI session (for CSRF countermeasure).
 Access from multiple browsers causes errors.

 ## Glossary